philipturner/ARHeadsetKit/docs/building-documentation.md

 1. In the navigator on the left, there is a section titled "Workspace Documentation".
 "ARHeadsetKit Documentation" will appear underneath it, with a blue Xcode logo next to it.
 1. Unravel the contents of "ARHeadsetKit Documentation" and click "Welcome to ARHeadsetKit".
 1. Go to Chapter 1: Essentials.
 Click on "Configuring ARHeadsetKit".
 1. A tutorial will pop up.
-Download the "project files", which contain sample code.
+Download the project files, which contain sample code.
 After practicing how to update documentation (shown below), proceed with the tutorial.

 When first opening sample code from a tutorial, there may be an error with loading Swift packages.
 If that happens, close out of the project and open it a second time.